aspose-cells/Aspose.Cells-API-References/english/go-cpp/TickLabels/GetFont/_index.md

 ## GetFont function

-Returns a <see cref="Font"/> object that represents the font of the specified TickLabels object.
+Returns a Font object that represents the font of the specified TickLabels object.

 ```go